-Fraudulent Claims for Workers' Compensation
+Fraudulent Workers' Compensation Claims

-Filing a false or fraudulent claim is a violation of law and IDEA policy.
+Filing a false or fraudulent claim is a violation of law and IDEA Public Schools policy.
 Fraudulent claims are punishable by law and may result in disciplinary employment action, including termination of employment.

 PART 4.
 COMPENSATION